Correlation functions for strongly confined wormlike chains: Results

 \subsection{Inferring transverse fluctuations from the longitudinal end-to-end distance in slit-confined chains}

 It is often the case experimentally that confined polymers are readily visible in some dimensions, but difficult to directly observe in others.
-Generally, a direct observation of chain statistics in the $x-y$ plane may be possible for either cylindrical (or channels with a square cross-section) or slit confinement\cite{Werner:2018dm,Yeh:2016bs}, since the chain is directly visible on a length scale $L$ in e.g. a fluorescence experiment.
-Observation in the confined dimension $z$ may be infeasible, since fluctuations in the chain are on the confinement length scale $R\ll L$.
+Generally, a direct observation of chain statistics in the $x-y$ plane may be possible for either cylindrical (or channels with a square cross-section) or slit confinement\cite{Werner:2018dm,Yeh:2016bs}.
+Observation in a confined dimension $z$ may be infeasible, since fluctuations in the chain are on the confinement length scale $R$ and not resolvable using the techniques employed in a typical fluorescence experiment.
 For cylindrically confined chains, one expects the fluctuations along the directly-observable $y$ axis are the same as along the unobservable $z$ axis by symmetry.
 However, slit-confined chains have no such symmetry, and an observation in the $x-y$ plane gives no immediate information about transverse fluctuations.
 The functional form of eq. \ref{sigmadef} shows the longitudinal correlation function {\em{does}} have a dependence on $\bar u$, which is the mean squared bending in the transverse direction.
-Thus, by extracting the parameter $\bar u$ experimentally from a longitudinal observation, the transverse statistics can be inferred.
+Thus, by extracting the parameter $\bar u$ experimentally from a longitudinal observation, the transverse statistics can be inferred for strong confinement.

 For a WLC confined in a slit, the parameter $\bar u$ can be directly measured through fitting of a correlation function (in eq. \ref{sigmadef}) or more easily by measuring the longitudinal mean-squared end-to-end distance,